Optics: a typical 10” Dobsonian.

 The SkyWatcher FlexTube 250P or Skywatcher Collapsible 10″ dobsonian is a Newtonian telescope with an aperture of 254mm = 10”, and a focal length of 1200mm, for a focal ratio of f/5.
 This is fairly standard in the world of Dobsonians–the mirrors among all the common 10” f/5 Dobs are pretty much the same no matter which seller you get it from.
 Though I can only speak authoritatively about this one sample, you should expect other commercial 10” Dobs to have pretty much the same optics.

 A big f/5 mirror is tough to get right.
 “Fast” telescopes have to be figured more precisely than long-focus ones, and for a big mirror, it is both more crucial and harder to do it.
 As a result, many fast Newtonian mirrors are undercorrected, resulting in some spherical aberration.
 These mirrors are parabolic, but they’re not perfect.
-On mine, there seems to be a bit of a turned-down edge and a pretty hefty amount of spherical aberration which pushes it just below the standard for acceptability in a typical Newtonian.
+On mine, there seems to be a bit of a turned-down edge and a pretty hefty amount of spherical aberration, which pushes it just below the standard for acceptability in a typical Newtonian.
 However, this isn’t as big of a problem as you might think.

 The rule of thumb for maximum useful magnification in a telescope with acceptable optics is 2x per mm of aperture, or 50x per inch.
 Here, that’s 500x.
 However, atmospheric seeing conditions almost never permit going higher than 400-450x.
 Usually, the limit for comfortable seeing conditions is around 200x-300x.
 So a small amount of lost image quality will almost never be noticed compared to the atmospheric turbulence.
-This is compounded by the fact that larger telescopes suffer under poor seeing more than smaller ones.
+This is compounded by the fact that larger telescopes suffer from poorer visibility more than smaller ones.
 For the vast majority of observers, the amount of money that would go into figuring these telescopes to perfection isn’t worth it.

-There are some complicating factors though.
+There are some complicating factors, though.
 A 10” Dobsonian will take a lot longer to cool than a 6” Dobsonian.
 The 6” will be showing nice images within 30 minutes, the 10” might need to stay out for an hour or more before the images are steady enough to beat the 6 incher’s.
-Collimation is more crucial with a big fast mirror than a slow small one.
+Collimation is more crucial with a big fast mirror than with a slow small one.
 You’ll learn to collimate pretty quickly when you have to do it every observing session.

 Regardless of how the telescope works at a high resolution, it’s arguably more important to consider its light gathering.
 10” captures a lot of energy.
 10” is enough to really start chasing galaxies, even under light pollution.